Lithuania

 The Law on Packaging and Packaging Waste Management in the Republic of Lithuania entered into force in 2003, but the law was amended and supplemented until 2023.
 The regulations governing packaging and the proper handling of packaging waste must be followed by all those involved in packaging and business operations.

-What the packaging includes
+What the program includes

 The packaging supplied to the Lithuanian market is considered to be the packaging used in the products for sale.
+Packaging within the meaning of the Packaging Act may consist of the following materials:

 • plastics